-In all incidents involving drugs, staff should give priority to well being e.g. dealing with any medical emergencies with first aid and summoning appropriate help before addressing other issues.
+In all incidents involving drugs staff should give priority to the safety, dealing with any medical emergencies with first aid and summoning appropriate help before addressing other issues.
 Where staff have any concerns they should seek medical assistance immediately.

 Always: